Pathaan (soundtrack): Track listing

 The songs "Besharam Rang" and "Jhoome Jo Pathaan" were released as singles in Tamil and Telugu apart from its original Hindi version.
 The theme tracks have gibberish, sparing English vocals and instrumental interludes released with the soundtrack album.
 "Pathaan - Trailer" with vocals by Shah Rukh Khan and an Arabic version of the song "Jhoome Jo Pathaan" were released as promotional singles.

-"Besharam Rang" was released as a single on December 12, 2022 whereas "Jhoome Jo Pathaan" with the soundtrack album on December 22, 2022.
+"Besharam Rang" was released on 12 December 2022, whereas "Jhoome Jo Pathaan" was released on 22 December 2022.
+The soundtrack in its entirety was released on 9 January 2023.